simo-hue/simo-hue.github.io/content/02_thought/History importance/index.md

 draft: false

 ---
-# The Importance of Knowing History: My Journey from Hater to Curious
+# My Journey from Hater to Curious

 I admit that history was my nemesis during my school years.
 When the professor entered the classroom and started talking about dates, battles and rulers, I felt lost.
 It all seemed so boring and distant from my reality.
 I couldn't perceive the value of that knowledge: why on earth would I be interested in what had happened centuries ago?